 Next page, you can go to the left menu, click on “Generate Fee”, fill out the form, confirm data, pay and print the receipt.

 People with disabilities, children up to 12 years old, seniors over 60 years old, and those who live in Jijoca or work in the village are exempted from the fee.

 How many days to stay in Jericoacoara?

-Some people say 2 minimum, I would say the minimum of 4 being 7 more ideal as there is a lot to do and it is not super easy to get there.
+Some people say 2 minimum, but I would say 4 the minimum and 7 days the ideal, as there is a lot to do and it is not super easy to get there.

-In my case I supposed to stay there for 5 days and ended up staying for 13 days between Jericoacoara and Preá.
-This because I wanted to take all the tours and to have time to really disconnect.
+In my case, I was supposed to stay there for 5 days and I ended up staying for 13 days between Jericoacoara and Preá.
+This is because I wanted to take all the tours and have time to really disconnect.